CLI Reference

 AGH_HOME="$PWD/.agh-demo" agh daemon start

-AGH_HOME="$PWD/.agh-demo" agh daemon status --output jsonExample: set the daemon socket and log level in ~/.agh/config.toml.
+AGH_HOME="$PWD/.agh-demo" agh status --output jsonExample: set the daemon socket and log level in ~/.agh/config.toml.

 [daemon]